adiprerepa/Realtime-Andropia/README.md

   As of now, the clients only work on Windows with Winsock 2, and use a c++ game engine Cross platform clients will come soon after the engine is replace with nice code.
 Clients use the C version of SDL.
 Only certain networks can access our server, so a GUI embedded in SDL to choose port/IP of server will also be added.
-We currently have one AWS server.
+We currently have one AWS server (more to come in the future!)

   The game is currently in a very early version in which players control a rectangle with the WSAD keys.